o19s/quepid/docs/endpoints_solr.md

 1. `q=*:*` is meant to be a query all docs, and is just to help you get a sample doc.
 As long as you get one doc back, this is fine.
 1. `fl=*` is to get a listing of fields back, for the UI in the Case Setup Wizard.
 1. `wt=json` is to ensure the response is in JSON format that Quepid expects.
+1. `json.wrf=angular.callbacks._5` to avoid needing to use CORS, we use JSONP, which requires this parameter to be sent to Solr, and wraps the resulting JSON response in the function `angular.callbacks._5()`.

 ## Queries